Easy Zucchini Bread Recipe

 - I prefer white sugar over brown sugar for zucchini bread.

-- Brown sugar, with its addition of molasses, makes the crumb a bit denser and adds additional sweetness.
+- Brown sugar, with its molasses, makes the crumb a bit denser and adds extra sweetness.
 The white sugar will make your bread fluffier and give it a lighter crumb, too.

 - Mixing sugars is an idea I save for cookies like my White Chocolate Chip Cranberry Cookies.
-In a cookie, the brown sugar provides the chewiness, while the white sugar delivers the crispy edges.
+In a cookie, brown sugar provides chewiness, while white sugar delivers crispy edges.ย

 Why Does My Bread Sink in the Middle?

-- The secret to most quick bread recipes is to use enough baking soda (at least 3/4 tsp for every 1 cup of flour) and allow the bread to bake long enough for the center to crack.
-That’s when it starts to bake fully inside.
+- The secret to most quick bread recipes is to use enough baking soda (at least 3/4 tsp per 1 cup of flour) and to bake the bread long enough for the center to crack.
+That’s when it starts to bake fully inside.ย

 - Loaf pans are deeper than cake pans, and while your quick bread may be golden brown and “look” done, it’s best to insert a skewer or a toothpick to double-check!

-- A skewer will go deeper to verify that it’s, in fact, fully baked all the way through.
-If it is not, when it starts to cool, it will sink and collapse in the middle, indicating that it didn’t fully bake through.
+- A skewer will go deeper to verify that it’s, in fact, fully baked through.
+If it isn’t, when it starts to cool, it will sink and collapse in the middle, indicating it didn’t fully bake through.

 - I find the cracking at the top is a good indication that your bread is ready to take out!